Introducing measures for recycling and limiting the use of natural resources

 Measures to Reduce Waste and Conserve Resources at the Manufacturing Stage

-In 2016, Yamaha Motor generated a total of 20 thousand tons of industrial waste.
+In FY2018, Yamaha Motor generated a total of 22.6 thousand tons of waste*1.
 We separate metal, plastic, foundry sand, and other waste for reuse and recycling as raw materials.
 We also subject oil and some plastics to a thermal recycling process to create materials that can be used as combustion improvers.
 In addition, we use post-combustion residue as a raw material in cement and roadbeds.
 As a result, we have maintained our direct and indirect landfill record of “zero tons” (a 100% recycling rate).

 Yamaha Motor’s Spare Parts Section is working to save energy and resources through various 3R initiatives.
 These include “reducing” by improving the filling rate with respect to packaging for spare parts sent overseas, “recycling” through the introduction of dedicated returnable packaging, such as plastic pallets and buckets, for spare parts sent overseas, and “reusing” by increasing the number of overseas shipping destinations that use returnable materials.